syncfusion-content/wpf-docs/wpf/Autocomplete/Autocomplete-and-filtering.md

 N> The default value of the AutoCompleteMode property is None.
 So, running the control without specifying this property will not show any suggestions.
 The detailed information about the AutoComplete modes will be provided in the next section.

-## Customize using ItemTemplate
+## Customize using the ItemTemplate

 The [AutoCompleteItemTemplate](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~AutoCompleteItemTemplate.html) helps to decorate the suggested item with visual elements.
-The following code block explains how to add an image to the drop-down list item.
+The following code block explains how to add an image to the drop-down list items.

 {% tabs %}
 {% highlight xaml %}